 |JFD||Design, supply and servicing of diving and subsea equipment, submarine rescue and special operations services||Defence, commercial and defence diving, hyperbaric and submarine rescue||UK, Australia, Singapore, Sweden|

-|JF Nuclear||Engineered solutions in remote handling, non-destructive testing and calibration services||UK nuclear decommissioning and aerospace, process and defence industries||UK|
+|JFN||Engineered solutions in remote handling, non-destructive testing and calibration services||UK nuclear decommissioning and aerospace, process and defence industries||UK|

 Our principal businesses